quicwg/base-drafts/draft-ietf-quic-recovery.md

 The RTT for a path may change over time.
 If a path's actual RTT decreases, it should be observed quickly.
-If the real path RTT increases, it will not be observed, but the impact is limited to allowing some RTT samples that are smaller than the new RTT be included in smoothed_rtt.
+If the real path RTT increases, it will not the min_rtt will not adapt to it, potentially causing future RTT samples that are smaller than the new RTT be included in smoothed_rtt.

 ## Estimating smoothed_rtt and rttvar {#smoothed-rtt}